storageos/storageos.github.io/_docs/operations/storage-host-config.md

 `/var/lib/storageos/data`.
 It is possible to use different disks or partitions to expand StorageOS' available space.
 By default, the directory `/var/lib/storageos/data/dev1` will be created when volumes are used.
-However, it is possible to shard the data files by creating more directories alike.
+However, it is possible to shard the data files by creating more directories.
 StorageOS will save data in any directory that follows the name `dev[0-9]+`, such as `/var/lib/storageos/data/dev2` or `/var/lib/storageos/data/dev5`.
 This functionality enables operators to mount different devices into devX directories and StorageOS will recognise them as available storage automatically.

 These are 2 possible options to expand the available disk space for StorageOS to allocate (combinations of these options are also possible):